LaunchCodeEducation/lchs/src/assignments/flask-game.rst

    Regardless of whether you recycle old code or not, your Flask application is going to need multiple functions!
-Even if your app only renders one webpage, you should NOT cram all of the game logic into the same place.
+Even if your app only renders one webpage, you should NOT cram all of the game logic in the same place.
    Remember, functions should be small and accomplish only one task.

    Not every function in a Flask app has to render a template.
 It's perfectly